 #4: Set Up Permalinks

 The URLs which link to your webpages and posts are known as permalinksand they are what appear in a browser’s address bar, and they are also used by other websites and search engines to link directly to your website.

 WordPress has default settings for permalinks and you can easily change these according to your needs.
 By navigating to your WordPress settings, you can change these default settings to permalinks which make your website easier to find, for example by changing the default permalink settings for your blog posts to /%postname%/.

 #5: Use Google Analytics

-This is a free tool offered by Google which enables you to keep track of your site’s traffic.
+This a free tool offered by Google which enables you to keep track of your site’s traffic.
 With Google Analytics, you can see information regarding traffic sources, visitor behaviour and many other important analytical information which can help you modify and optimise your website, so it is better able to reach or be found by your target audience.

 Google Analytics can also perform a number of different functions, such as locating pages which are displaying 404 errors.
 It is a comprehensive tool and can make ironing out your site’s bugs a breeze.

 Social media is as popular as ever before and it is showing no signs of slowing down.
 Virtually everybody who uses the internet today is active on various social media networks and sites such as Facebook, Twitter, LinkedIn and Tumblr, amongst many others.
 Allowing your content to be shared across these channels can drive huge amounts of traffic to your site if it is shared by the right people or in the right places.